-- Kern County oil production benefits from access to multiple, intrastate pipelines connecting Kern County producers to refineries in Kern County, the Bay Area and L.A. - 3 run north to the Bay Area and all are common carriers - 2 of the 3 pipelines that run south to L.A. are common carriers - Crude by rail is a permanent feature of supply, but volumes have been limited to date - The California oil market is insulated from the infrastructure bottlenecks in the rest of the North America (Permian, Canada)
+- Kern County oil production benefits from access to multiple, intrastate pipelines connecting Kern County producers to refineries in Kern County, the Bay Area and L.A. - · 3 run north to the Bay Area and all are common carriers - 2 of the 3 pipelines that run south to L.A. are common carriers - Crude by rail is a permanent feature of supply, but volumes have been limited to date - The California oil market is insulated from the infrastructure bottlenecks in the rest of the North America (Permian, Canada)

 Pipeline Owner Approx. Capacity (MBbl/d) Description

-g KLM CPL 90 Common Carrier
+8 KLM CPL 90 • Common Carrier

 Bay Area San Pablo Shell 210 Common Carrier

-ä Ő Philips 66 P66 75 Common Carrier
+ä Philips 66 P66 75 Common Carrier

-Line 2000 1 - Plains 120 / 75 Common Carrier
+Line 20001 Disina 120 / 75 • Common Carrier

-LA P Line 63 1 - FIAIIIS Plains 130 / 75 - Common Carrier
+۲ Line 631 - Plains 130 / 75 Common Carrier

 M70/55 PBF 95 Proprietary

-1 Plains Line 2000 and 63 currently operate as one line.
+Plains Line 2000 and 63 currently operate as one line